remix-run/remix/docs/guides/optimistic-ui.md

 }
 ```

-One of the crtical pieces here is that the project route renders a reusable component like `<ProjectView>`, because we'll be using it later for our optimistic version.
+One of the critical pieces here is that the project route renders a reusable component like `<ProjectView>`, because we'll be using it later for our optimistic version.
 Perhaps it looks like this:

 ```tsx filename=app/component/project.js
 export function ProjectView({ project }) {